FahamaKhan1812/SuperHeroWEBAPI/README.md

 # SuperHeroWEBAPI
-To create or update the database use the following command in Package Manager Console
+To create or update the DataBase use the following command in Package Manager Console dotnet ef database update